ncrowther/greenhouseControl/server/greenhouseNextJsUI/README.md

 ### Deployment to code engine on IBM Cloud

-1. Open Rancher WSL shell from VSC
+1. Open WSL shell from VSC

+   yarn clean
-   Yarn build
+   yarn build

 2. Login to IBM Cloud.